by-jp/www.byjp.me/content/notes/twitter/20973771951/index.md

 - imported
 - from-twitter
 ---
 iPhone users: if you use WiFi abroad and the connection drops, iOS4 will helpfully* switch to roaming data regardless of settings.
-Beware\!
+Beware!